 Zykadia (ceritinib) alcohol/food interactions

-There is 1 alcohol/food interaction with Zykadia (ceritinib)
+There are 2 alcohol/food interactions with Zykadia (ceritinib)

 More about Zykadia (ceritinib)

 - Dosage Information